Graduate Admissions Information

 Includes English language requirements, required academic records, and visa procedures.

 Submitted application materials are reviewed by faculty admissions committees in each major program who select the best qualified applicants.
 These admissions committees base recommendations for admission upon a careful comparison of applications, and this may take considerable time.
-Graduate Admissions/Student and Academic Affairs, therefore, cannot guarantee that the applicant will receive a response, favorable or unfavorable, on or before any specific date.
+Diversity, Inclusion and Admissions, therefore, cannot guarantee that the applicant will receive a response, favorable or unfavorable, on or before any specific date.
 The applicant, moreover, should not construe a lack of response as an intention to act favorably on the application.

-Shortly after receiving your application, Graduate Admissions/Student and Academic Affairs sends an acknowledgment via email.
+Shortly after receiving your application, Diversity, Inclusion and Admissions sends an acknowledgment via email.
 Applicants should expect to receive an email acknowledgment within 72 hours of submitting the online application.

 If you do not receive an email acknowledgment within a reasonable amount of time (five to seven days), please review your online application to be sure the submission process was completed.
 Please also be sure to check your "junk" email box, in case UCLA's email was diverted there by your spam filter.
 If you still have not received the acknowledgment email, please contact firstname.lastname@example.org in case there is a minor problem with your application data.